 ETFs vs. Stocks: Case Study

 Are you a fan of ETFs or do you like Individual blue-chip stocks?
 Forget penny stocks or any XYZ stock here.
 That’s not what we are here for.
-All we are planning to do is compare best in the class ETFs with world-class individual stocks.
+All we are planning to do is compare best-in-the-class ETFs with world-class individual stocks.
 Makes sense?
 Let’s do this.

 Let me quickly compare the best Canadian ETFs with US blue-chip stocks and show you the difference in picking individual great stocks vs. ETFs (Recession-proof stocks)